thetatoken/theta-edge-store-demos/docs/SETUP.md

 # EdgeStore Setup

  This guide provides the instructions to setup the environment for Theta EdgeStore and the steps to launch private EdgeStore networkds.
-Note that the binaries we currently provide is just an Alpha preview version with NO guarantees.
-It should **NOT** be used in a production environment.
+Note that the binaries we currently provide is just an Alpha preview version with **NO** guarantees.
+We expect frequent future updates, some of which might **NOT** be backward compatible.
+Hence, it should **NOT** be used in a production environment.
 However, we encougage developers to play with it and provide feedback.

 ### Dowload the EdgeStore demos